Transgenerational epigenetic inheritance: Retention

 Cellular mechanisms may allow for co-transmission of some epigenetic marks.
 During replication, DNA polymerases working on the leading and lagging strands are coupled by the DNA processivity factor proliferating cell nuclear antigen (PCNA), which has also been implicated in patterning and strand crosstalk that allows for copy fidelity of epigenetic marks.
 Work on histone modification copy fidelity has remained in the model phase, but early efforts suggest that modifications of new histones are patterned on those of the old histones and that new and old histones randomly assort between the two daughter DNA strands.
 With respect to transfer to the next generation, many marks are removed as described above.
 Emerging studies are finding patterns of epigenetic conservation across generations.
 For instance, centromeric satellites resist demethylation.
 The mechanism responsible for this conservation is not known, though some evidence suggests that methylation of histones may contribute.
 Dysregulation of the promoter methylation timing associated with gene expression dysregulation in the embryo was also identified.

 Decay

 Whereas the mutation rate in a given 100-base gene may be 10^{−7} per generation, epigenes may "mutate" several times per generation or may be fixed for many generations.
 This raises the question: do changes in epigene frequencies constitute evolution?
 Rapidly decaying epigenetic effects on phenotypes (i.e. lasting less than three generations) may explain some of the residual variation in phenotypes after genotype and environment are accounted for.
 However, distinguishing these short-term effects from the effects of the maternal environment on early ontogeny remains a challenge.

+Transient versus permanent inheritance

+Transgenerational epigenetic inheritance can be delineated into two categories based on duration and evolutionary function: permanent and transient effects.